What does a 1.2 ha homestead

 What the land can tell you.

-This analysis is based on 2 m LiDAR elevation, satellite imagery, and a decade of climate reanalysis.
-It does not replace parcel-level soil testing, legal due diligence, or factors requiring a site visit — including planning context and water-extraction rights.
-Formal flood-zone mapping is not yet integrated in this dossier.
+Every row above is the provider this parcel's dossier actually drew from, with our confidence in that layer, not a generic list.
+This analysis is based on 50 cm LiDAR elevation, 25 cm orthophotography, and a decade of climate reanalysis.
+It does not replace parcel-level soil testing, legal due diligence, or factors requiring a site visit: including planning context and water-extraction rights.
 On-site inspection is recommended before purchase or major development.
 Published as a worked example of our founder's own Mediterranean homestead, with consent.

 Now read your own land.